azurecitadel/azurecitadel.github.io/automation/terraform/lab3.md

 This lab is designed to get you to start working with the <https://aka.ms/terraform> documentation area.
 Note that you'll have to **scroll past the data sources** on the left to get to the resource types.
 (The data sources are used to get information about existing Azure resources.)

-You may also make use of the snippets that came with one of the modules.
-Type `CTRL-SPACE` and then type tf-azurerm_resource_group to get an example snippet copied into your file.
-The snippets do not cover all resource types - for instance the azurerm_virtual_network_gateway is not currently in the set - but can be useful in quickly creating .tf files.

 Note that we will create a stanza for the VPN Gateway. but for the sake of time we will default to commenting it out as it takes around 45 minutes to run.

 * Create a coreNetwork.tf file containing: